 TairBloom is a Bloom filter that supports dynamic scaling.
 TairBloom is compatible with all the commands of the RedisBloom module.
 TairBloom is a space-efficient probabilistic data structure that consumes minimal memory to check whether an element exists.
 TairBloom supports dynamic scaling and maintains a stable false positive rate during scaling.

-For Redis data structures, such as hashes, sets, and strings, you can use bitmaps to achieve similar features as the TairBloom.
+For Redis data structures, such as hashes, sets, and strings, you can use bitmaps to achieve similar features as TairBloom.
 However, these data structures may consume a large amount of memory, or fail to maintain a stable false positive rate during dynamic scaling.
 TairBloom can be used to check whether large amounts of data exist.
-In this case, a certain false positive rate is allowed.
+In this case, a specific false positive rate is allowed.
 You can use the Bloom filter built in the TairBloom without further development or the need to create an extra Bloom filter.